bdeetz/razor-server/CCDC_README.md

 WantedBy=default.target
 EOF

-# only necessary on the first container start
+# NOTE: Only necessary if you're on the virtual appliance
+systemctl stop puppet-razor.service

+# NOTE: You can skip this if you are working from the CCDC virtual appliance
+systemctl daemon-reload

+# NOTE: You can skip this if you are working from the CCDC virtual appliance
+systemctl enable puppet-razor.service

-# this is not necessary after rebuilds
+# this will start the container

-docker stop puppet-razor
-docker start puppet-razor
+systemctl start puppet-razor.service
 ```

 ## Installation from a container repository